 - d.
 Of course, correlation does not mean causation.
 Just because it looks like two variables run together doesn't mean they do.
 Two other things could be going on: - i.
-Reverse causation-when the dependent and independent are confused (Greater CO2 emissions cause people to earn more?) - ii.
-Confounding variable-variable which correlates with both independent and dependent variables (Does a greater portion of agricultural workers lower infant mortality?)
+Reverse causation-when the dependent and independent are confused (Greater CO2 emissions cause people to earn more?s) - ii.
+Confounding variable-variable that causes both independent and dependent variables (Does a greater portion of agricultural workers lower infant mortality?
+No. Income causes both.)